Find answers to the most frequently asked questions about the MPP, the application processing, living in Germany and learning German.

 Another way to become familiar with the German language is to take a course at one of the various Goethe Institutes all over the world.
 Click here to find out where German language courses are offered.

-Students who already have basic or advanced language skills may improve deepen their theoretical and practical skills in one of the many advanced German courses at the University.
+Students who already have basic or advanced language skills may improve their skills in one of the many advanced German courses at the University.
 There is a great variety from which students can choose: courses range from grammar to pure communication and from listening comprehension to courses which focus on reading scientific texts.

-Alternatively MPP students who already speak German at a very advanced level may opt to study another foreign language instead.
+Alternatively, MPP students who already speak German at a very advanced level will study another foreign language instead.

 No. German courses and other foreign language courses are included in your tuition fees.

 Yes.
-There is a great variety of other language courses from which you can choose.
+There is a great variety of other language courses, offered by the university's lanague centre, from which you can choose.
 Whether you want to learn Chinese, French, Spanish, Italian, Arabic, Hebrew, Greek, Japanese, Polish or Russian - you will have the chance to do so in Erfurt with teachers who are mainly native speakers.